GSA/ficam-management/_governance/01_esc.md

 - Senior Agency Official for Physical Security (SAOPS)
 - Agency component organizations that manage ICAM programs and capabilities

-The ESC specifies the group's authority to enforce changes, when necessary, to align ICAM technology, policy, and execution with your agency's overall mission.
+The governance body specifies the group's authority to enforce changes, when necessary, to align ICAM technology, policy, and execution with your agency's overall mission.

 ## Roles and Responsibilities

-We recommend you create a charter to govern the roles and responsibilities of your ESC.
-The ESC typically performs the following functions:
+We recommend you create a charter to govern the roles and responsibilities of your governance body.
+A governance body typically performs the following functions:

 - Reviews and approves the program business architecture.
 - Ensures proper resource allocation to ICAM programs and projects.